Contractor marketing requires a commitment of time, money, or both in order to be effective.

 Remember, all it takes is a few good photos of your work, some happy customers, and the simple Facebook strategy I showed you how to set up from start to finish.

-This isn’t a strategy where you’ll necessarily get hot new leads right from day one (our PLACE IT™ System is a better fit for that), but if you keep at it and make it mandatory after every new job you complete, it’ll pay off big time in the long run.
+This isn’t a strategy where you’ll necessarily get hot new leads right from day one (PPC is a better fit for that), but if you keep at it and make it mandatory after every new job you complete, it’ll pay off big time in the long run.

 Start making your work, work for you!

 Note: Want to scale your home improvement business?
 Need more leads to make it happen?
-Our PLACE IT™ system was designed specifically for home improvement contractors to help them establish a reliable flow of leads.
-To learn more about our contractor marketing system and how it might work for you, click here to book a free 15-minute demo).
+Our contractor marketing system was designed specifically for home improvement contractors to help them establish a reliable flow of leads.
+To learn more about how it might work for you, click here to book a free 15-minute demo.